SFDO-Tooling/CumulusCI/docs/robot_advanced.md

 [Run Task](Keywords.html#CumulusCI.Run%20Task) can be used to run any CumulusCI tasks configured for the project.
-Tasks run can be any of CumulusCI\'s standard tasks as well as project-specific custom tasks from the project\'s `cumulusci.yml` file. `Run Task` accepts a single argument, the task name, along with any arguments required by the task.
+Tasks run can be any of CumulusCI's standard tasks as well as project-specific custom tasks from the project's `cumulusci.yml` file. `Run Task` accepts a single argument, the task name, along with any arguments required by the task.

 [Run Task Class](Keywords.html#CumulusCI.Run%20Task%20Class) works in a similar fashion, but the task can be specified as a python class rather than a task name.
-For example, you can use this keyword to run logic from CumulusCI tasks which have not been configured in the project\'s cumulusci.yml file.
+For example, you can use this keyword to run logic from CumulusCI tasks which have not been configured in the project's cumulusci.yml file.
 This is most useful in cases where a test needs to use task logic for logic unique to the test and thus not worth making into a named task for the project.